mark-nick-o/ocr/README.md

 animate
 ============

-a script example on how to read a bunch of png files mirror them clear the backgrounds, rotate and place on backgrounds and produce a series of animation frames as you like
+a script example on how to read a bunch of png files mirror them clear the backgrounds, rotate and place in a new scene and produce a series of animation frames as you like